skellis46/finger-pointing-moon/edit bin.md

 # edit bin

+_Finger Pointing Moon_ uses practice-research and allied methods to examine the line between what is able to be known and what is not.

+In so doing, the work speaks directly to the value of arts and humanities research in the academy.
+By bringing artistic/creative practices and scholarship in contact with evidence-based research, the research balances the dual role of practice-research to the academy: to build alternate empirical that combine with imaginative processes.

+To temper, test, and make sense of what is humanly possible.
+To bring into question the ethical and creative potential of ...

+tendencies , and beyond the enclave of artists working within the academy.

+fuels the possibility of

+It is vital that we understand more about the epistemic potential of practice-research because without that understanding it will remain a set of methods in bottomless dialogues with itself.
+Its research claims will not reach beyond the enclave of artists working within the academy.
+There is opportunity here for artist-researchers to develop how arts and humanities research through practice will help scholars understand the balance .. evidence and imagination.

+to develop new questions, new strategies, and new ways of describing the epistemic limits and potential of practice-research.

+draws on the twin roles that practice-research  shape practice-research within the academy by attempting to find and articulate the epistemic limits and potential of this disparate collection of methods.

 3. complete comprehensive field review of practice-research from the beginning of practice-research in the early 1990s to the present, focusing on language used by artist-scholars to describe proxies, findings, understandings, failures and ambiguities.
 4. deploy this field review in the development of the research outcomes and outputs